SUSE/skuba/ci/infra/vmware/README.md

 `vsphere_datacenter` - Provide the datacenter to use on the vSphere server `vsphere_network` - Provide the network to use on the vSphere server - this network must be able to access the ntp servers and the nodes must be able to reach each other
-`vsphere_resource_ppol` - Provide the resource pool the machines will be running in `template_name` - The template name the machines will be spawned from `stack_name` - A prefix that all of the booted machines will use `authorized_keys` - A list of ssh public keys that will be installed on all nodes `repositories` - Additional repositories that will be added on all nodes
+`vsphere_resource_ppol` - Provide the resource pool the machines will be running in `template_name` - The template name the machines will be copied from `stack_name` - A prefix that all of the booted machines will use `authorized_keys` - A list of ssh public keys that will be installed on all nodes `repositories` - Additional repositories that will be added on all nodes